-HORIZON-WIDERA-2026-WIDENING-03: Excellence Hubs

-Call: Excellence Hubs
+HORIZON-WIDERA-2026-03-WIDENING-01: Excellence Hubs

-RM Comp: The European Competence Framework for Research Managers - European Commission

-Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 1.50 and 4.50 million would allow these outcomes to be addressed appropriately.
+Call: Excellence Hubs Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 1.50 and 4.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 100.00 million.
-Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, participation as coordinators to the call is limited to legal entities established in Widening countries as defined in the Horizon Europe regulation.
+Type of Action Coordination and Support Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: The page limit of the application is 40 pages.
+Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, participation as coordinators to the call is limited to legal entities established in Widening countries as defined in the Horizon Europe regulation.

 Proposals must involve at least two R&I ecosystems from two different Widening countries.

 Each Widening country R&I ecosystem must comprise four different categories of actors i.e. a) academic institutions (universities and/or non-university research centres or labs), b) business entities, c) public authorities or authorised agencies operating at regional or local level and d) societal actors (e.g. civil society organisations, citizens, end users, media, cultural actors etc.).

-A proposal may demonstrate involvement of a Widening country R&I ecosystem by either: 1.
-The participation, as a beneficiary, by one or more umbrella organisations, whose membership comprises the four different categories of Widening country R&I actors for the relevant Widening country; or 2.
+A proposal may demonstrate involvement of a Widening country R&I ecosystem by either:

+- 1. The participation, as a beneficiary, by one or more umbrella organisations, whose membership comprises the four different categories of Widening country R&I actors for the relevant Widening country; or - 2.
 The participation, as beneficiaries, of individual legal entities representing each of the four categories of actors for the relevant Widening country.
 In the case of representative individual entities, at least one of the business entities per R&I ecosystem needs to be an established firm with turnover.
-More specifically, such business entities must at the time of the submission of the proposal be established for already at least two consecutive years.
-Procedure The procedure is described in General Annex F. The following exceptions apply: The procedure is described in General Annex F. The following exceptions apply:
+More specifically, such business entities must at the time of the submission of the proposal be established for already at least two consecutive years with a proven operational turnover, i.e. by providing balance sheets and/ or business reports as annex(es) to the proposal.
+These documents must be submitted in one of the EU official languages.

+Procedure

+The procedure is described in General Annex F. The following exceptions apply:

 The following rules for dealing with ex-aequo applications apply: in the first place, ex-aequo proposals will be prioritised according to geographical diversity criteria, defined as proposals with coordinators established in a Widening Country, not otherwise represented as coordinator by a more highly ranked proposal.
-The method described in Points 1), 2), 3) and 5) of General Annexes Part F (Procedure/Evaluation procedure and ranking) will then be applied to the remaining equally ranking proposals in the group.
+The method described in 1), Points 2), 3) and 5) of General Annexes (Procedure/Evaluation procedure and ranking) will then be applied to the remaining equally ranking proposals in the group.
 This rule establishing the priority order serves to better spread the impact of the action and to strengthen the efficiency of the 'Widening participation and spreading excellence' programme.

+Legal and

-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: The funding rate is 70 % of the eligible costs.
-Grant Conditions For grants awarded under this topic beneficiaries may provide support to third parties as described in part K of the General Annexes of the Work Programme .
+The rules are described in General Annex G. The following exceptions financial set-up of apply: the Grant Agreements Beneficiaries may provide financial support to third parties.
 The support to third parties can only be provided in the form of grants.
-The respective options of Article 15.1 and Article 15.3 of the Model Grant Agreement will be applied.
+The maximum amount to be granted to each third party is EUR 60 000.
+The funding rate is 70 % of the eligible costs.